jeremydaly/data-api-client/README.md

 ## Contributions

 Contributions, ideas and bug reports are welcome and greatly appreciated.
 Please add [issues](https://github.com/jeremydaly/data-api-client/issues) for suggestions and bug reports or create a pull request.
-You can also contact me on Twitter: [@jeremy_daly](https://twitter.com/jeremy_daly).
+You can also contact me on X: [@jeremy_daly](https://x.com/jeremy_daly) or LinkedIn: [https://www.linkedin.com/in/jeremydaly/](https://www.linkedin.com/in/jeremydaly/).